GET IN TOUCH

 Step 4: Implementation of Garnishment

 The garnishment begins with money taken directly from the paycheck or bank account.
-Employers must follow rules on maximum amount and legally required deductions, ensuring some earnings are left to meet federal minimum wage standards.
+Employers must follow rules on maximum amounts and legally required deductions to ensure some earnings are preserved.

 Step 5: Debt Collection Continuation